coksvictoria/IDI_TabularDataSynthesis/README.md

 5. **data evaluation** the data evaluation metrics need to be selected based on the downstream tasks.
 6. **post-generation transformation**  Instead of a linear, one-time evaluation, these two steps form a cyclical flow.
 In each cycle, the process entails evaluating the synthetic data from multiple perspectives, including data utility and privacy, compared to real data.

-This synthethic data will then be added to the original training data.
-The augmented training data will then be used to train a white-box model, for example a shallow decision tree.
-The resulting performance gain is then used as a proxy for augmentation quality.

-This work was done as part of my Bachelor thesis "Benchmarking Tabular Data Synthesis Pipelines for Mixed Data".

 ## Installation